NREL/django-query-logger/README.md

 Install [Bun](https://bun.sh/)

-Install the dependencies and compile the interface
+Install the dependencies and compile the interface:

 ```
 bun install